gioboto/switchpi/README.md

 Version Python: 3.9

-Codigo python que permite activar relay instalado en un raspberrypi en caso de no detectar  conección con un sitio web.
+Código python que permite activar relay instalado en un raspberrypi en caso de no detectar conección con un sitio web.

 Python code that allows you to activate the relay installed on a raspberrypi in case a connection to a website is not detected.